Histone deacetylase

-Histone deacetylases (EC 3.5.1.98, HDAC) are a class of enzymes that remove acetyl groups (O=C-CH3) from an ε-N-acetyl lysine amino acid on a histone, allowing the histones to wrap the DNA more tightly.
+Histone deacetylases (EC 3.5.1.98, HDAC) are a class of enzymes that remove acetyl groups (O=C-CH3) from an ε-N-acetyl lysine amino acid on both histone and non-histone proteins.
+HDACs allow histones to wrap the DNA more tightly.
 This is important because DNA is wrapped around histones, and DNA expression is regulated by acetylation and de-acetylation.
-Its action is opposite to that of histone acetyltransferase.
+HDAC's action is opposite to that of histone acetyltransferase.
 HDAC proteins are now also called lysine deacetylases (KDAC), to describe their function rather than their target, which also includes non-histone proteins.
+In general, they suppress gene expression.

 HDAC super family

 Together with the acetylpolyamine amidohydrolases and the acetoin utilization proteins, the histone deacetylases form an ancient protein superfamily known as the histone deacetylase superfamily.

 Classes of HDACs in higher eukaryotes

 HDACs, are classified in four classes depending on sequence homology to the yeast original enzymes and domain organization:

 HDAC (except class III) contain zinc and are known as Zn2+-dependent histone deacetylases.
 They feature a classical arginase fold and are structurally and mechanistically distinct from sirtuins (class III), which fold into a Rossmann architecture and are NAD+ dependent.